-On April 14, 2025 the Company entered into a Purchase and Sale Agreement (the "Emmet Claim Agreement") for a patented mining claim from Silver Nickel Mining Company.
+On May 6, 2025 the Company closed a Purchase and Sale Agreement (the "Emmet Claim Agreement") for a patented mining claim from Silver Nickel Mining Company.
 The new acquisition adds an additional 19.13 acres contiguous to the Company's Corral Copper Project.
-The terms of the Emmet Claim Agreement are as follows:
+The Company paid the vendor US\$10,000 upon closing and issued 75,000 common shares for 100% of the Emmet Claim.